 WordPress is a great option to build your website — it’s customizable, scalable, and can help you create a polished, professional website without learning coding.
 But like all software, it comes with certain risks.

 Below are some recent metrics showing WordPress security vulnerabilities — and why your web security must be a top priority this year.
+We’ve also written about WordPress security for other organizations.
+We take your website security seriously, and here’s why you should, too.

 WordPress at Work